openmeteo/enhydris/doc/dev/webservice-api.rst

 The list can be sorted and filtered with the ``q`` and ``sort`` parameters as explained above.
-The result is a zip file that contains a CSV with the stations, a CSV with all the instruments of these stations, and a CSV with all the time series (their metadata only) of these stations.
+The result is a zip file that contains a CSV with the stations and a CSV with all the time series (their metadata only) of these stations.
 These lists contain all the columns, so users can do whatever they want with them.

 Create, update or delete stations
 ---------------------------------